RAMESH18041999/rag-pdf-chatbot/README.md

 # RAG PDF Chatbot

-AI-powered RAG (Retrieval-Augmented Generation) chatbot for answering questions from PDF documents using LangChain, FAISS, and OpenAI API.
+AI-powered RAG (Retrieval-Augmented Generation) chatbot for answering questions from PDF documents using LangChain, pinecone, and Groq API.

 ---